Discover top guides, trends, tips and expertise from AIO Writers

 What Should You Include in a Content Calendar?

-- Content topics – Brainstorming ideas for new pieces of content is essential to keep your audience engaged with fresh material every week, month, or quarter.
+- Content topics – Brainstorming ideas for new content types is essential to keep your audience engaged with fresh material every week, month, or quarter.
 Consider using surveys or customer feedback forms if you want more insight into what topics would resonate best with your target audience.

 - Timeline – Establish deadlines for each piece of content so everyone knows when things need to be completed and published.
 Setting realistic timelines will help ensure nothing gets missed.

-- Distribution channels – Identify where each piece of content will go live online or published offline.
+- Distribution channels – Identify where each piece of content will go live, whether that’s online or published offline.
 Knowing this ahead of time will make sure everything goes smoothly once they are ready for launch.

-Before you start working on your content calendar templates, it is essential to clearly define the roles and responsibilities of your team members.
+Before you start working on your content calendar templates, it is essential to clearly define the roles and responsibilities of your marketing team.
 This ensures that everyone is working toward the same goal without repeating tasks or using up resources unnecessarily.
 By formulating a strategy ahead of time, teams can determine how much time should be allocated to keyword research or SEO.

 Let’s look closer into how to develop a comprehensive content strategy so that your dynamic content calendar meets all its goals and objectives.